rbledsaw3/passwordgenerator/README.md

 # passwordgenerator

 Utilizes random.org's TRNG and a combined wordlist of 1,466,238 unique european words to generate passphrases.
+The small version of the wordlist contains 144,889 words that are 3 to 6 characters long.

 ## Languages